UNT Libraries Journal Hosting

 - At least one member of the editorial collective of the journal must be a faculty member (tenured, tenure-track, or lecturer) currently affiliated with UNT.
 If that faculty member leaves the editorial collective or UNT, and if a replacement from UNT does not take their place, the Libraries will work with the editorial collective to transition to a new hosting service as soon as reasonably possible.

-- The editorial collective must adhere to the Code of Conduct and Best Practice Guidelines for Journal Editors (version 4) from the Committee on Publication Ethics.
+- The editorial collective must adhere to the Core Practices from the Committee on Publication Ethics.

 - Journals must not charge fees to authors either to submit or to publish articles.